open/close all folders

 - Big Damn Heroes: He arrives just in the nick of time in Chapter 51 to save some civilians from and join the fight against the Noumu.

 - Broken Pedestal: Endeavor's sole purpose in life was to stand beside or even exceed All Might.
 He even went so far as to use his family to achieve that goal.
-Which leads to his discovery of All Might's weak form breaking his idolization of All Might thoroughly.
+In the end this is subverted as he still respects All Might and views him as better then him even after his initial rage at his retirement and weak form.

 - Bunny-Ears Lawyer: A twisted example in which the expected quirkiness of the trope is instead replaced with pure selfish Jerkassery that somehow doesn't affect his effectiveness as a hero.
 Though his Jerkass behavior and lack of charisma are stated in-universe why he has no chance at being the number one hero over All Might, and was only able to achieve it on a technicality.